mramshaw/Google-Assistant/README.md

 In addition to Google Home and other Google devices, Google Assistant is available on Android devices (including [Wear OS](http://wearos.google.com) devices such as smartwatches) and also iOS devices.

+## So what's it good for?

+An awful lot of things.
+For one thing, it's pretty much a fully-fledged __VUI__ (voice user interface) as you can acccess just about every feature on your Android phone with a simple voice command.
+And with the upcoming [App Actions](http://developers.google.com/actions/appactions/overview) it will soon be possible to call into your phone apps (this will require some action on the part of app developers, however).

 ## Installation